All Episodes

 We'll continue.

-Greg Jarrett and Sarah Carter, 800 941 Sean, our toll free telephone number, you want to be a part of the program.
+Greg Jarrett and Sarah Carter, 800-941 Sean, our toll free telephone number.

-All right, it's really, really hot these last couple of days in the Northeast in New York, hazy, hot, humid handy days of summer.
+It's really, really hot these last couple of days in the Northeast of New York, hazy, hot, humid Hannity days of summer.

 And it's amazing because you have moisture fabrics that are available today by Tommy John that actually will pull the perspiration right off your body.

-Now, why wouldn't you want the comfort or why are you living back a hundred years ago with materials that just aren't relevant?
+Now, why wouldn't you want the comfort, or why are you living back 100 years ago with materials that just aren't relevant?

-And the great thing about Tommy John is they combine twenty first century design patented fabrics that are so smart that they're the most comfortable t-shirts, underwear socks you'll ever wear.
+And the great thing about Tommy John is they combine 21st century design patented fabrics that are so smart that they're the most comfortable t-shirts, underwear, socks you'll ever wear.

-You're gonna love the t-shirts, the underwear, the socks, and it's got the latest, greatest 21st century technology, and you will feel the perspiration just disappear off your body.
+You're going to love the t-shirts, the underwear, the socks, and it's got the latest, greatest 21st-century technology, and you will feel the perspiration just disappear off your body.

-How come if if Hillary Clinton if basically they've mentioned the word grand jury, I'm thinking, all right, there might have been a grand jury convened.
+How come if Hillary Clinton, if basically they've mentioned the word grand jury, I'm thinking, all right, there might have been a grand jury convened.

 That was the whole narrative about the email server scandal.